EconPapers

 No 34606, NBER Working Papers from National Bureau of Economic Research, Inc

-We leverage the introduction of the first antibiotic therapies in 1937 to examine the long-run effects of early-childhood pneumonia on adult educational attainment, employment, income, and work-related disability.
-Using census data, we document large average improvements across all outcomes, alongside substantial heterogeneity by gender and race.
-Among women, health gains led to changes in marriage and fertility that partially offset their labor market improvements.
-Among Black Americans, we uncover a pronounced gradient linked to systemic racial discrimination in the pre–Civil Rights era: individuals born in more discriminatory Jim Crow states realized much smaller gains than those born in less discriminatory states, despite larger reductions in pneumonia exposure.
+Abstract: We leverage the introduction of the first antibiotic therapies in 1937 to examine the long run effects of early childhood pneumonia on adult educational attainment, employment, income, and work-related disability.
+Using census data, we document large average gains on all outcomes, alongside substantial heterogeneity by race and gender.
+On average, Black men exhibit smaller schooling gains than white men but larger employment and earnings gains.
+Among Black men (and women), we identify a pronounced gradient in gains linked to systemic racial discrimination in the pre–Civil Rights era: individuals born in more discriminatory Jim Crow states realized much smaller gains than those born in less discriminatory states.
 There is no similar gradient among white Americans.
-Together, these findings highlight the central role of institutional environments in shaping whether investments in early-life health translate into long-run socioeconomic gains.
+Women of both races exhibit smaller education and earnings gains than men on average, consistent with cultural and institutional barriers to women’s work.
+Our findings highlight the role of opportunities in shaping the extent to which investments in early-life health translate into longer run economic gains.

 JEL-codes: I0 I10 I14 I18 I3 J71 (search for similar items in EconPapers)